Building a successful company isn’t just about growth – it’s about scale.

 - I could go on...

-This is a strategic function, typically reporting into Marketing, or sometimes, to the CEO directly.
+This is a strategic function, typically reporting to Marketing, or sometimes, to the CEO directly.
 It is not uncommon for product managers (vs. product marketers or strategists) to sit in the R&D organization, but in that case, you are less likely to achieve the above points, as the role then becomes more tactical, focused on gathering and prioritizing technical requirements.

 Strategy #3: Package Value-Added Services for Repeatable Selling & Delivery

 Whether you're scoping every professional services project (as if they are unique) based on man hours, selling one-size-fits-all services, or, worse, giving service hours away for free -- these practices are not scalable.
-Package your services offerings as if they are products, using project-based pricing or even annual/timeline subscriptions.
+Package your service offerings as if they are products, using project-based pricing or even annual/timeline subscriptions.
 Some examples:

 1. Implementation.
 Inspect what it takes to deploy your solution to one customer profile vs. another, in terms of the required roles/service type (e.g., discovery, architect, integration, QA, project management) and hours per service type.
 Roll that up into product implementation packages priced at a digestible flat fee relative to the annual software cost.
-This enables your sales people to sell off the price list, rather than chase down resources for scoping every single deal.
+This enables your salespeople to sell off the price list, rather than chase down resources for scoping every single deal.
 This also drives alignment in the services organization, in terms of time-to-live (time-to-revenue recognition) expectations.

 2. Reporting.
 Are your account managers delivering regular reports and/or responding to requests for custom reports from customers?
 How many hours per month is being spent on this?
 Could these reactive service requests be flipped to be a proactive value-add, for-fee reporting/analytics service?
 (Better yet, per Strategy #4 below, how can such reporting needs be better built into the product so that customers can self-serve?)

 3. Ongoing Optimization.
 Few B2B SaaS solutions are "set it and forget."
-Offer an optimization package for a flat annual fee that ensures your solution is rolled out and actively used, continually aligned with your customers' business needs and that they are getting the most from their deployments.
+Offer an optimization package for a flat annual fee that ensures your solution is rolled out and actively used, continually aligned with your customers' business needs, and that they are getting the most from their deployments.

 Strategy #4: Combine ownership of Product Management with Services Delivery